-For free legal advice get in touch with our Personal Injury Solicitors.
+For free legal, advice get in touch with our friendly and experienced Personal Injury Solicitors.

-If the deceased made a major financial contribution to the household, their surviving relatives can find themselves under huge pressure if that is suddenly taken away.
-In this situation, you can make a claim under the Fatal Accidents Act 1976, so you get the extra financial support you need following the sudden loss of a loved one.
+If you’re finding yourself under financial pressure, you could make a claim under the Fatal Accidents Act 1976.
+This will ensure you and your family get the extra financial support you need following the sudden loss of a loved one.

-- Bereavement Award - This will reflect the emotional impact of the loss of a loved one in a fatal accident, rather than the financial consequences of their sudden death.
-A husband, wife or civil partner of the deceased can receive a flat rate of £12,980 – as can a parent if the deceased was under 18 at the time of their death.
+- Bereavement Award- This will reflect the emotional impact of the loss of a loved one in a fatal accident, rather than the financial consequences of their sudden death.
+A husband, wife or civil partner of the deceased person can receive a flat rate of £12,980 – as can a parent if the person was under 18 at the time of their death.

-- Dependence for Financial Support - If you were financially dependent on the deceased, you may be able to claim for compensation on this basis if they died in a fatal accident.
-You’re eligible to claim on these grounds if you are the surviving spouse or civil partner of the person who has died, or if you’ve cohabited with the deceased for at least 2 years.
-Under 18s and young adults (such as students who are getting parental support at university) who depended on the deceased’s financial support may also claim on this basis.
+- Dependence for Financial Support- If you were financially dependent on the person who has died, you may be able to claim for compensation on this basis if they died in a fatal accident.
+You’re eligible to claim on these grounds if you are the surviving spouse or civil partner of the person who has died, or if you’ve cohabited with them for at least 2 years.
+Under 18s and young adults (such as students who are getting parental support at university) who depended on the deceased person’s financial support may also claim on this basis.

-- Dependency for Services - If the deceased performed many vital tasks at home, such as domestic chores and general home maintenance, those left behind can find themselves with lots of additional pressures and burdens.
+- Dependency for Services- If the deceased person performed many vital tasks at home, such as domestic chores and general home maintenance, you may be left with lots of additional pressures and burdens.
 However, this too can be considered in a compensation claim following a fatal accident.

-You can also claim for the pain and suffering a loved one had to suffer from the time of the accident until they died if they didn't die instantly in the accident.
+You can also claim for the pain and suffering a loved one had to experience from the time of the accident until they died if they didn't die instantly in the accident.

-Those who weren’t reliant on the deceased for financial support can often be overlooked following a fatal accident.
-However, it may be the case that the person’s death still has a huge short-term financial impact, even if you weren’t married, in a civil partnership or the deceased’s child.
+Those who weren’t financially reliant on the person who died can often be overlooked following a fatal accident.
+But it may be the case that the person’s death still has a huge short-term financial impact, even if you weren’t married, in a civil partnership or the deceased person’s child.

-For instance, you may have been cohabiting with the deceased and find yourself responsible for arranging their funeral.
+For instance, you may have been cohabiting with them and find yourself responsible for arranging their funeral.
 When in this situation, the costs can soon start to mount up, from the cost of the funeral itself, to flowers, a gravestone and arranging food and a venue for a wake.

 You may therefore be able to request compensation on behalf of their Estate, so you get the additional financial support you need.

-The amount of compensation you receive depends on the nature of your relationship with the deceased.
-So if the claim is being made by a surviving husband or wife, a compensation settlement will be calculated by assessing the couple’s joint income and subtracting the contribution that would have been made by the deceased.
+The amount of compensation you receive depends on the nature of your relationship with the deceased person.
+So if the claim is being made by a surviving husband or wife, a compensation settlement will be calculated by assessing the couple’s joint income and subtracting the contribution that would have been made by the person who died.

-If the claim concerns children, the compensation sum is likely to be higher, as it’s likely to be the case that a larger share of the deceased’s income will be spent on the family rather than themselves.
-A fatal accident compensation settlement will also look at any investments made by the deceased and interest on their earnings across a normal life expectancy.
+If the claim concerns children, the compensation sum is likely to be higher, as a larger share of the deceased person income will be spent on the family rather than individuals.
+A fatal accident compensation will also consider any investments made by the deceased and interest on their earnings across a normal life expectancy.